A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

 We finally describe the entire protocol which is summarised in Fig.~\ref{Fig:Protocol}, and discuss its spacetime resource cost as a function of the code distance of the system, $d$.
-Each panel of the figure shows three arrays, each of which support a code.
-We remark that it is possible to embed all three codes on one common array of qubits, but for visualisation purposes we imagine three stacked arrays that can perform local controlled-controlled-phase gates between local qubits on separate arrays.
-The lower array requires the code to be mobile where the dynamics are generated via the code deformations.
-For a strictly local system we use an extended chip.
-However, as we discuss towards the end of this section, we can reduce the number of qubits we require on this array if we simulate a periodic boundary conditions with some non-local interactions.
+Each panel of the figure shows three arrays, each of which supports a code.
+It may be possible to embed the qubits of all three codes on one common array, but for visualisation purposes we imagine three stacked arrays that can perform local controlled-controlled-phase gates between nearby qubits on separate arrays.
+Parity measurements are performed locally on each array.

+The code on the lower array will move from left to right along the page as we undergo code deformations.
+For a strictly local system we consider an extended array that we refer to as the long array.
+However, as we discuss towards the end of this section, we can reduce the size of this array by simulating a system with periodic boundary conditions.
 We proceed with the discussion where the process is strictly local.
+To evaluate the resource cost we refer to a single unit of time as a cycle.
+The resource cost is measured in units of qubit cycles.

 Before the gate begins we must copy the encoded information onto the arrays where the gate is performed.
-We might accomplish this with lattice surgery~\cite{Horsman12}.
+We might accomplish this with lattice surgery~\cite{Horsman12, Brown17}.
 Fig.~\ref{Fig:Protocol}(a) shows three surface codes that have been moved close to the edges of the arrays where the gate will be performed.
-One qubit is copied to the far left of the lower array as this will be passed underneath the other two.
-This task will take time that scales like the code distance, $\sim d $.
+One logical qubit is copied to the far left of the long array.
+Initialising the system will take time that scales like the code distance, $\sim d $ cycles.

 We might also consider using the system offline to prepare high-fidelity magic states.
 With this setup we apply the gate to three surface codes initialised fault tolerantly in an eigenstate of the Pauli-X operator.
-While this will mean that we do not need to copy information onto the three codes, it will still be necessary to fix the gauge of the system such that all the plaquette operators are in their $+1$ eigenvalue eigenstate.
-Given that, to the best of our knowledge, the surface code is not capable of single-shot error correction~\cite{Bombin15a}, it will still take $\mathcal{O}(d)$ time to prepare the system such that its global charge is vacuum.
+While this will mean that we do not need to copy information onto the three arrays, it will still be necessary to fix the gauge of the system such that all the plaquette operators of the initial face are in their $+1$ eigenvalue eigenstate.
+To the best of our knowledge this will still take $\mathcal{O}(d)$ time to prepare the system such that its global charge is vacuum.